Back to Work

 Step 1 - Activation Nudge

-Account overview surfaces a recurring payment prompt within the primary status hierarchy.
-The placement preserves balance visibility and next-action clarity while introducing enrollment at a moment of decision.
+The account overview surfaces a recurring payment prompt within the primary status hierarchy.
+Placement preserves balance visibility and next-action clarity while introducing enrollment at a moment of decision rather than as a separate settings task.

 Step 2 - Recurring Amount Configuration